Menu

 Kara Faris

-Executive Director of Programs
+Executive Program Director

 Before working at the Center, Kara served First Friends Meeting of Indianapolis as associate pastor.
 With a degree in marketing from Butler University’s College of Business Administration and a master of divinity degree from Christian Theological Seminary, Kara brings a blend of pragmatism, intuition and passion for lifelong learning to the Center.
 Kara has authored Including Laity in Education Events Empowers Congregations and co-authored the book Divergent Church.